Weekly Word Watch: PRINO, shame-leave, and well actually’ing

 First, it joins a number of existing phrases for permitted absences (the noun leave in this sense dates back to Old English, with leave of absence recorded in the 18th century).
 These include annual leave, maternity leave, parental leave, and sick leave.
 Second, its use of shame is very forceful: shame-leave does not shy away from the fact that serious allegations against Hallowell lost him face, respect, and standing.
 And yet third, Rosner’s shame-leave also sounds an ironic note, implying male privilege lets men undergo a perfunctory shame-leave and return, essentially without consequence.

-As the #MeToo movement ages, we’ve also witnessed more and more women speak up out mansplaining, a very successful young term dating back to 2008 for when men condescendingly or needlessly explains something to women, typically something they are already experts on.
+As the #MeToo movement ages, we’ve also witnessed more and more women speak up out mansplaining, a very successful young term dating back to 2008 for when men condescendingly or needlessly explain something to women, typically something they are already experts on.

 One hallmark of –splaining are uses of well and actually as discourse markers to introduce a correction or opinion.
 Well and actually have become such a familiar signature of pedantic patronization – often though not exclusively when it comes to mansplaining – that well actually appears to be increasingly spreading as a verb, to well actually (someone), at least as social media is concerned.